 - Join the BACD – the BACD is the UK’s only multidisciplinary organisation for those working in the field of childhood disability; benefits of joining include regular newsletters and emails to keep up to date, access to resources, discounts on BACD educational meetings and opportunities for meeting others who are passionate about children and young people with disabilities.

 - All of the local BACD regional representatives are happy to be contacted for further information about opportunities to gain neurodisability experience and to find out more about neurodisability.
 Find out if there are any projects that you can get involved with or any local study days you can attend.

 - Come to the annual BACD trainees’ day and chat to trainees about their training so far.

 Please get in touch!

-The BACD has two trainee representatives, Kate Harvey and Katy Wood.
-Kate and Katy are very happy to answer your questions about paediatric training and paediatric neurodisability - please email [email protected]
+The BACD has three trainee representatives, Eleanor Yule, Vivien Wong-Spracklen and Catherine Agar, who are very happy to answer your questions about paediatric training and paediatric neurodisability - please email [email protected]